melvrl13/Cluster-Analysis/README.md

 CLUSTERPOPULATIONS calculates populations (as a whole number count) and equilibrium probability distribution.

-MARKOVTIMESERIES takes each row and turn them into a set of vertically concatonated columns.
+CLUSTERTIMESERIES takes each row and turn them into a set of vertically concatonated columns.
 Assign each frame a cluster number.

 MARKOVRATEMATRIX calculate a row-normalized rate matrix given a set of cluster numbers and corresponding frames in the form [frames cluster#]